getindata/quickstart-ml-starter/{{ cookiecutter.repo_name }}/README.md

 # {{ cookiecutter.project_name }}

-This is your new Kedro project configured according to GID ML Framework principles.
+This is your new Kedro project configured according to QuickStart ML principles.
 Modify this README as you develop your project, for now you will find here some basic info that you need to get started.
-For more detailed assistance please refer to the [Kedro documenation](https://kedro.readthedocs.io/en/stable/index.html) and [GID ML Framework documentation](https://github.com/getindata/gid-ml-framework).
+For more detailed assistance please refer to the [Kedro documenation](https://kedro.readthedocs.io/en/stable/index.html) and [QuickStart ML Blueprints](https://github.com/getindata/quickstart-ml-blueprints).

-Additionally to a blank Kedro template it features technological stack used in GID ML Framework, such as:
+Additionally to a blank Kedro template it features technological stack used in QuickStart ML approach, such as:
   - [Poetry](https://python-poetry.org/)
   - [pre-commit](https://pre-commit.com/) hooks
   - [Dockerfile](https://docs.docker.com/engine/reference/builder/) setup